Sharon-Sanchez/memory-game/README.md

 ![When the player makes mistakes and loses](http://g.recordit.co/PTgQ2N2VHp.gif)
 ![The player goes through the entire game, it is a 12 step pattern going faster](http://g.recordit.co/Adpjnpd3ip.gif)

+To see the full version of the player going through the entire game: http://g.recordit.co/Adpjnpd3ip.gif

 ## Reflection Questions